NVIDIA/NeMo-RL/docs/guides/eval.md

 ## Start Evaluation

-To run the evaluation, you can use the default configuration file or specify a custom one.
+To run the evaluation, you can use the [default configuration file](../../examples/configs/eval.yaml) or specify a custom one or overwrite some settings via command line.

+The default configuration file will use greedy sampling strategy to evaluate Qwen2.5-Math-1.5B-Instruct on AIME-2024.

 ### Start Script

-**Evaluate Standard Models:**
+**Evaluate Standard HF Format Models:**

 To run evaluation using a model directly from Hugging Face Hub or a local path already in HF format, use the `run_eval.py` script.